-XXX's goal in supporting learning opportunities for its employees is to enhance the quality of programming for the broader community.
-Thus professional development opportunities supported by XXX will be chosen primarily on the basis of how they will improve our employee's ability to perform their jobs.
-Employees that participate in training opportunities supported by XXX are expected to share their learning through whatever medium they see fit.
+<AGENCY>'s goal in supporting learning opportunities for its employees is to enhance the quality of service to its clients and the broader community.
+Thus professional development opportunities supported by the <AGENCY> will be chosen primarily on the basis of how they will improve our employee's ability to perform their jobs.

-a.
+Employees that participate in training opportunities supported by <AGENCY> are expected to share their learning by making a presentation at a staff meeting.

 Training Identified by Employer